AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 ![example configuration][config-image]

-In order to connect to MQTT-broker you need some certificates.
+In order to connect to MQTT-broker you need some certificates.<br />
-@Bergmair Thomas: please add some information how to get these files.
+@Thomas: please add some information how to get these files.

+@Andrej: could you add some information how to start the DeviceGateway.exe on raspberry.

 Once both connections are established DeviceGateway will start to transfer data.

-### configuration of AWS-cloud services
+### Configuration of AWS-cloud services
 @Cloud-Crew: please tell about your work